St. Leo's Roman Catholic Church (Mimico)

 St. Leo's Roman Catholic Church is a Catholic church in Toronto, Ontario, Canada.
 It is located on Royal York Road (formerly Church Street) at Stanley, in the Mimico neighbourhood, part of Etobicoke.
 It is the oldest Catholic church in Etobicoke and the only Catholic church in Mimico.

 History

-First church

-The first services were held at Eden Court (515 Royal York Rd) the home of Mr Edward Stock, one of only three remaining Victorian Houses on Royal York with St. Leo's Rectory, the building has recently been declared a historic building.
-Mr. Stock donated land for the original church in 1895 which opened as a mission of Holy Family in 1903.
+The first services were held at Eden Court one of only three remaining Victorian Houses on Royal York with St. Leo's Rectory, the building has been declared a historic building.